fakhri2406/BookStore/README.md

 2. On the login screen:
    - Enter valid credentials to log in.
    - Click "Go to Register" to create a new account.
-   - To log in as admin, enter 'admin' to both username and password fields.
+   - To log in as admin, enter 'admin' for both username and password fields.
 3. After logging in, the corresponding main window will appear.

 ### User Window
 1. **Purchasing a Book**:
+   - Select a book from the list.
    - Click the "Purchase" button.
    - The book will be added to user's history.
 2. **Viewing Purchase History**:
    - Click "Purchase History."
    - View the history.
+3. **Searching Books**:
+   - Enter a search query in the search bar.
+   - Click "Search" to filter books by title, author, genre, or publisher.
+   - Click "Clear" to reset the search and view all books.

-### Admin Books
+### Admin Window
 1. **Adding a Book**:
    - Click the "Add" button.
    - Fill in the book details and click "Save."